facebookincubator/ForgeArmory/ttps/persistence/macos/launchagent/README.md

 ## Arguments

 - **command_or_path**:
-  Path to the script or bash command for the launch agent to execute.
+  Path to the TTP or bash command for the launch agent to execute.

 ## Examples